maxstc/arrowz/README.md

 try to avoid the line behind your enemies and get your enemies to run into your line

 ## Todo
+1. button for wasd
-1. menu to set settings that are stored as cookies
+2. menu to set settings that are stored as cookies
-2. cli arg to choose what port server runs on
+3. cli arg to choose what port server runs on